SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Workflow Model

 \subsection{Threats to Validity}

 We used only one query to find relevant works, bearing the risk of missing results.
-We mitigated this by evaluating different queries beforehand, evaluating the relevance of papers found and checking if relevant papers we knew were included.
+We mitigated this by evaluating different queries beforehand, evaluating the relevance of papers found, and checking if the results included relevant papers we knew \eurosys{as a gold standard~\cite{dieste2009developing}}.
 Regarding external validity, we found only a limited number of artifacts to evaluate the overhead, with none available that uses GC Workflows.
 While our transcription follows best practices and tutorials as provided by the cloud providers and matches the artifacts we found, usage in other projects could differ.